Skip to content Skip to footer

 Utility Vehicle VSE/Pony

-A class where entries are judged primarily on ability and skill of the driver.
+Class entries are judged primarily on ability and skill of the driver.
 Should be shown both ways of the ring at a walk, slow trot, working trot and strong trot.
 Drivers must rein back.
 Drivers may be chosen for individual work at any gait as requested by the judge and may be asked to execute specific tests.
-Either one or twohanded driving is acceptable with elbows and arms close to the body.
+Either one or two-handed driving is acceptable with elbows and arms close to the body.
 The driver should have a steady, enabling hand and a consistent feel of the equine’s mouth.
 Judged 75% on handling of reins and whip, control, posture and overall driver impression; 25% on condition of harness, vehicle and neatness of attire.

 Fault and Out Obstacle Course